 Phylo explores the origins of contemporary philosophy by looking at historical relationships between individuals, institutions, and ideas.
 These relationships are contained in a user-maintained database and rendered using data visualization tools.
 In fall 2009, Phylo launched a user-annotated catalog of job openings in academic philosophy that enables job seekers to share and gain information about the market.

-David Morrow and Chris Alan Sula, Philosophy
+Chris Alan Sula, Philosophy

 - Political Movements